Santander calls for immediate action to protect UK consumers from APP fraud

 • The Government should take urgent steps to prevent scammers from reaching victims in the first place, using the much-delayed Online Safety Bill to tackle a £583m crime1

-Santander has today released its Tackling Authorised Push Payment Fraud Report (940 KB) outlining its recommendations for putting the brakes on Authorised Push Payment (APP) fraud and urging those from the banking and payment sectors to the private sector, Government and law enforcement to come together to tackle the rise in this criminal activity.
+Santander has today released its Tackling Authorised Push Payment Fraud Report (PDF - 940 KB) outlining its recommendations for putting the brakes on Authorised Push Payment (APP) fraud and urging those from the banking and payment sectors to the private sector, Government and law enforcement to come together to tackle the rise in this criminal activity.

 Santander is calling for a radical plan of action.
 The recommendations put forward for the banking and payments industry are: